abhavk/dolev-strong/README.md

 Dolev-Strong is a simple protocol for Byzantine Broadcast, the problem of a single node (known as the sender) broadcasting a value and having all nodes that follow this protocol agree on the same value.

 Precisely, a protocol solving Byzantine Broadcast has the following properties:
-- Termination: Each honest node eventually outputs some value.
+- **Termination**: Each honest node eventually outputs some value.
-- Agreement: All honest nodes output the same value.
+- **Agreement**: All honest nodes output the same value.
-- Validity: If sender is honest, all honest nodes output the value that the sender broadcasts.
+- **Validity**: If sender is honest, all honest nodes output the value that the sender broadcasts.

 ## The Protocol
 The protocol involves all honest nodes comparing notes among each other for the values sent by the sender.
 The goal is to catch a byzantine sender red-handed, by comparing notes that have come from the sender.
 If the sender is caught sending multiple values, then nodes know to ignore this sender and output `⊥` - representing a null output.